 Download CV (4 pages)

 Gail Bourgeois is a founding member of Powerhouse Gallery (La Centrale, Montréal) and has founded or formed part of a dozen artists’ collectives.
 Invited to engage with the Firestone Collection of Canadian Art, she presented a research based solo exhibition at the Ottawa Art Gallery (catalogue essay by Rebecca Basciano, 2016).
-In 2013-2014, she was the inaugural artist-in-residence at the Diefenbunker: Canada’s Cold War Museum, where she prepared her exhibition To Warn Other Canadians (catalogue essay by Marcia Lea, 2014).
-Previous solo exhibitions include: Incidental things, Research-in-Art Project Room (catalogue essay by Petra Halkes, 2011) and Particle Factor, IPO Gallery (publication essay by Natasha Mazurka, 2008).
-In 2016-2017, new works were presented in a two-person exhibition titled Stories Nearby at the Karsh-Masson Gallery (catalogue essay by Nancy Baele, 2016).
+In 2013-2014, she was invited to be the inaugural artist-in-residence at the Diefenbunker: Canada’s Cold War Museum, where she prepared her exhibition To Warn Other Canadians (catalogue essay by Marcia Lea, 2014).
+Previous solo exhibitions include: Incidental things, Research-in-Art Project Room (catalogue essay by Petra Halkes, 2011) and Particle Factor, IPO Gallery (publication essay by Natasha Mazurka, 2008), both in Ottawa, Ontario.
+New works were presented in a two-person exhibition titled Stories Nearby at the Karsh-Masson Gallery (catalogue essay by Nancy Baele, 2016).
+In February 2018, she will present new works in a solo exhibition in the Main Gallery of the Ottawa School of Art.
 Gail Bourgeois holds an MFA from Concordia University (Montréal, Québec) and has been shown professionally since 1985.